sirkapil/nehu/miss.md

 I know you don’t have any picture with me, even last day of college I denied for picture with you.
 Babe, I wanted to share a whole wedding album with you.
 Don’t worry,I'm sending a picture of mine in envelope as I know u don’t have any picture of me.
-I rarely (almost never)upload photos on fb and insta as i have picture collection on google cloud and don’t care much about social attention.
+I rarely (almost never)upload photos on fb and Instagram as i have picture collection on google cloud and don’t care much about social attention.

 ![kapil][photo]

-Take a deep breath and smile now😊, chamki.
-I'm missing you too and send me a text right now.
+Now, Chamki, Take a deep breath and smile now😊.I'm missing you too and send me a text right now.

 Lots of Love
 ❤❤❤